 - All-screen front likely to remain

 - Fingerprint sensor built into display reported and disputed

-We're not expecting huge changes in the design from the Galaxy S8 to the S9, with more subtle differences more likely like the company did from the Galaxy S6 to the S7, rather than the S5 to the S6 and the S7 to the S8.
+We're not expecting huge design changes in terms of the front from the Galaxy S8 to the S9, with more subtle differences more likely as the company did from the Galaxy S6 to the S7, rather than the S5 to the S6 and the S7 to the S8.

 Another rumour suggests the S9 will take on a modular design, similar to the Motorola Moto Z series.
 Eldar Murtazin doesn't reveal his source but claims the S9 will be able to accommodate one mod at a time, though several mods could be stacked on top of each other.
 It's still early days though so keep the salt handy for now.